 What you're looking for

-The SDCI Permit and Site History Research Tool shows every recorded permit, complaint, code-compliance case, and unresolved notice tied to your address.
+The Seattle Department of Construction and Inspections (SDCI) Permit and Site History Research Tool shows every recorded permit, complaint, code-compliance case, and unresolved notice tied to your address.
 Three things to look for:

 - Unresolved permits.
 Open or expired permits from prior owners can hold up your new submittal until they're closed out.
 A previous re-roof permit that never got a final inspection is a common one.